 An application fee equal to \$10/kW, not to exceed \$5,000, will be required for each project.
-This application fee will be paid to the Program Administrator at the time the batch is submitted.
+This application fee will be paid to the Program Administrator at the time the batch is submitted and is non-refundable.
 The application fee payment will be part of the batch submission process and the fee will be automatically calculated by the application portal.
 Fees may be paid by wire, check, credit card, or ACH direct deposit initiated by the applicant using a unique tracking code generated by the application portal in the wire or direct deposit notes section to allow matching of deposits to batch submissions by the Administrator.
 Credit card payments will be subject to an additional fee of 2.9% of the total payment to account for credit card processing fees and will be limited to no more than \$10,000 per month per Approved Vendor.
-An application will be not considered submitted until the application fee for the project is paid.
+An application will be not considered submitted until the application fee for the project is initiated.
+If an application fee for a project is not paid within 10 business days of batch submittal, the Program Administrator may consider the application fee unpaid, thus the application not submitted.